Payton Lindner, MMFT

-I am currently a Marriage and Family Therapy student at Lipscomb University, under the supervision of Cadey Phipps, LMFT (license #1348) and Jenny Matern, LMFT.
-I attended undergrad at the University of Wisconsin – Madison where I triple majored in Biology, Classical Humanities, and Gender & Women Studies.
+I am a Marriage and Family Therapy Clinician under the supervision of Cadey Phipps, LMFT (license #1348), as I pursue full licensure status.
+I graduated from Lipscomb University’s Marriage and Family Masters program in August of 2022 and attended undergrad at the University of Wisconsin – Madison where I triple majored in Biology, Classical Humanities, and Gender & Women Studies.
 Before becoming a MMFT, I spent most of my time in the medical system, caring for those in need and paying specific attention to vulnerable populations.
 I have completed trainings in Play Therapy through my program at Lipscomb University which allow me to create and execute experiential interventions with clients of all ages, including children.
 I have completed the Phase 1 Brainspotting training through BSP Training Canada which offers me helpful skills for treating complex trauma and PTSD and aids clients in accessing their unconscious brain.
 Additionally, I have done training on the integration of Brainspotting and IFS (Internal Family Systems) work.
 I recently completed level one IMAGO training which provides tools for relational healing and (re)connection.
 I have completed trainings on Creating Transgender-Affirming Therapeutic Environments through the Nashville Psychotherapy Institute which have reinforced the necessary skills and attitudes when working with transgender clients.
 I have done extensive learning and research on the 2SLGBTQQIA+ community, in addition to personally identifying with the community, and am kink- and poly-aware/affirming.

 Tennessee Alliance for Sexual Health (TNASH)